Environmental Studies at UC Berkeley

 Hands-On Learning

-Students will meet with habitat restoration experts from a local nonprofit working to protect and restore the San Francisco Bay.
-They will perform volunteer citizen monitoring of local waters through sample collection and practice identifying phytoplankton that are subject to the National Oceanic and Atmospheric Administration's (NOAA) target HAB organisms monitoring network.
-Students will also visit a local ecological institute for a hands-on experience to better understand the impacts of climate change.
+Students will meet with experts from a local nonprofit working to protect and restore the San Francisco Bay wetlands.
+Students will also visit the historic UC Botanical Garden for a hands-on experience to better understand conservation, local biodiversity, and the impacts of climate change.

 Get started today